-I’m already dreaming up other variations like pizza pockets (pepperoni or sausage!), cheese & broccoli, bbq chicken & cheese… if I make different flavors, I’ll share the recipes on my blog for sure!
+I’m already dreaming up other variations like pizza pockets (pepperoni or sausage!), cheese & broccoli, and bbq chicken & cheese.

-For freezing instructions, see the last step. 🙂
+For freezing instructions, see my recipe note. 🙂Print

 - 2 and 1/4 teaspoons Red Star Platinum yeast (1 standard packet)